bright123-max/Juicevision355/README.md

 # Product Cards Page

 A simple webpage that displays product cards.
-This project is for practicing **HTML, CSS, and JavaScript** to create interactive and visually appealing product cards.
+This project is for practicing **HTML, CSS,  to create interactive and visually appealing product cards.

 ---